XoopsDocs/xoops-2.5.9-install-upgrade/en/book/firststeps/email.md

 ### Tips for Troubleshooting

 Sometimes, things don't go as smooth as we might hope.
-Here are some suggestions ans resources that might help.
+Here are some suggestions and resources that might help.

 #### Check your hosting provider's documentation